htwangtw/hrvtrt/results/preregistration.md

 #### Exclusion criteria

+After fMRI data preprocessing, we will exclude subjects with at least one session of:
+- average frame-wise displacement > 0.5 mm
-After fMRI data preprocessing, we will exclude subjects with high motion volumes assesed by framewise displacement above 0.5 mm in over 50% (450 volumes) of the timeseries.
-The metrics calculated by `fMRIprep`.
+- high motion volumes assesed by framewise displacement above 0.5 mm in over 50% (450 volumes) of the timeseries The metrics calculated by `fMRIprep`.

 Physiology data would be excluded if its deemed corrupted (no algorithm detectable peaks).